 I got a new phone!

 My current phone is a Samsaung Galaxy Note 3 which I’ve had since 2013 (when I first purchased my current phone number).
 Previous to the the Galaxy Note 3 I used to own an iPhone 4 and before that was another iPhone (1st generation) and before that was a Samsung (gift from the bank) and before that it was mostly Nokia Phones (never owned a Blackberry, blech).
-I don’t feel the need to get rid of my phone every time a new one comes out.
+I don’t feel the need to get rid of my phone every single time a new one comes out.
 Instead, I’ll switch out my phone only when my current phone no longer starts working properly.
 For example, it’ll keep asking me to delete stuff because I’d be running low on memory space or it’ll constantly need to be recharged, etc… I’m well aware phone companies do that on purpose, but it is what it is.
 In any case, the Galaxy Note 3 had been with me forever, and it had been acting up for quite some time now, and I’d had enough, hence the upgrade

 I’ve been meaning to switch over from Zain to Ooredoo for a minute now, and figured I might as well get a new phone out of it.
 I was gonna’ go for either the iPhone X or Galaxy S8+ but then my younger brother told me to wait for about a week, for the Galaxy S9+ to drop.
 Since I’ve waited this long, what was another week or so?
 On Tuesday May 8 2018 (around 10pm), I headed towards the airport, despite the fact that all hell seemed to breaking loose outside (it felt like something out of Silent Hill).
 There was zero visibility.
 Cars were parked on the side of the road with their blinking lights on.
 Trees were knocked over, blocking the way (which you could only see up close).
 Basically, your average Kuwaiti Dust Storm.
 I could’ve headed home, but apparently I felt that it was of the utmost importance and absolutely vital that I get my new phone before the day’s end.
 So, I turned up the volume on “Don’t Fear The Reaper” by Blue Oyster Cult and trudged along at a slow and steady place.
 When I finally got to the airport, a lot of people had scarves (chmaaq) covering their nose and mouth (Mad Max Arab edition lawl) even though it wasn’t nearly as bad as it was outdoors.